gsvamsikrishna/python-kafka-microservices/README.md

 ## <a name="step-6"></a>Step 6: Prepare the config files and pre-requisites

-On the system/laptop/instance where the micro-services are expected to run
+On the system/laptop/instance where the microservices are expected to run

 - Go to the folder where the repo was cloned: ```cd python-kafka-microservices```
 - Create a virtual environment: ```python3 -m venv _venv```